The Latest: Judge considers bail for ex-Peruvian president

 Archer says the jail in Alameda County has determined that because Toledo’s is a high-profile case, it would be unsafe to house him anywhere other than the “separation unit.”

-Hixson set a bond hearing for Sept.
+A bond hearing was set for Sept.
 12.

 10:20 a.m.